Spanish Dessert Wine: A Sweet Journey for Your Palate

 Pedro Ximenez, Jerez’s mainstay of dessert wine production, is the white grape responsible for making these powerful Andalucian concoctions.
 Taken to Australia in the 1800s, Pedro Ximenez – PX for short – thrives in hot climates and prefers richer soils; it is a late-ripening variety that can be a nightmare to grow due to its predilection to developing viticultural hazards such as downy mildew and esca.
 Nevertheless, it produces a singular and inimitable style of dessert wine – the traditional Malaga sweet wines are dense, treacly, and cloying even, an unashamed monument to powerful and decadent sweet wine styles.

-Pedro Ximenez is all over Andalucia, although the grape reaches its apogee in Malaga and Jerez.
-Malaga’s appellation framework has undergone significant changes over the past twenty years.
-Before 2001, Malaga had just one DO.
-However, that year the DO was transformed into Malaga and Sierras de Malaga, the latter appellation now used for dry wine styles produced from various grapes, including Sauvignon Blanc, Macabeo (Viura), and Chardonnay.
-Meanwhile, Malaga was bestowed to protect Andalucia’s historic sweet wine style; Malaga’s DO applies to fortified wines and ‘natural’ sweet wines, which depend entirely on the hot climate for their sweetness and alcohol level.
-The fortified wines must have between 15 and 22% alcohol, while the naturally-occurring sweet wines must have a final alcohol of over 13%.
-Malaga’s vineyards spread out in all directions from the city itself; the ancient hilltop town of Ronda boasts some of the region’s best terroir and superior sites on the coast west of Malaga plateau is well north of the city.
+Meanwhile, Malaga was bestowed to protect Andalucia’s historic sweet wine style; Malaga’s DO applies to fortified and ‘natural’ sweet wines, which depend entirely on the hot climate for their sweetness and alcohol level.
+The fortified wines must have between 15 and 22% alcohol, while the naturally occurring sweet wines must have a final alcohol of over 13%.
+Malaga’s vineyards spread out in all directions from the city itself; the ancient hilltop town of Ronda boasts some of the region’s best terroir and superior sites on the coast west of Malaga plateau, which is well north of the city.

-Yet not so long ago, they were in danger of becoming almost moribund.
+Yet, not so long ago, they were in danger of becoming almost moribund.
 Scholtz Hermanos, a famous traditionalist firmly committed to making unctuous sweet wines, went bankrupt towards the end of the last century.
 Moreover, it seemed as if this style might die out altogether for a while due to dwindling consumer demand and changes in fashion.

 Bodegas Malaga Virgen